vuejs/docs/src/guide/template-syntax.md

 <div v-bind:id="dynamicId"></div>
 ```

+If the bound value is `null` or `undefined` then the attribute will not be included on the rendered element.

 In the case of boolean attributes, where their mere existence implies `true`, `v-bind` works a little differently.
-In this example:
+For example:

 ```html
 <button v-bind:disabled="isButtonDisabled">Button</button>
 ```

-If `isButtonDisabled` has the value of `null` or `undefined`, the `disabled` attribute will not even be included in the rendered `<button>` element.
+The `disabled` attribute will be included if `isButtonDisabled` has a truthy value.
+It will also be included if the value is an empty string, maintaining consistency with `<button disabled="">`.
+For other falsy values the attribute will be omitted.

 ### Using JavaScript Expressions